mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 The “Mattermost Leadership Team”, senior leadership team and department heads working with the CEO in [MLT meetings and offsites](../../operations/operations/mlt-cadence/).

+### MME

+A customer that is any Midmarket ("MM") or Enterprise ("E") organization, including public sector, with 2,500 employees or more, buying a Mattermost subscription that's not on a non-profit or educational discount.

 ### MOR

 Monthly Operating Review.
 A monthly review of operations from each department including a GNN and metrics.

+### MQL

+A Marketing Qualified Lead refers to a prospect deemed to have a higher likelihood of becoming a paying customer based on their marketing activities, e.g. certain website activities (content downloads, etc), trial activations, demo or quote requests, and more.

+### Net Dollar Retention

+A measurement that attempts to quantify the ability to both retain and grow our existing customers.
+Net Dollar Retention (“NDR” or Net Revenue Retention “NRR”) is calculated by taking Beginning Balance ARR + Expansion ARR - Churn/Contraction and dividing by Beginning Balance ARR.
+Because NDR includes the impact of Expansion ARR, this value can exceed 100%.
+NDR does not include the impact of New Logo ARR.
+This measurement is typically favored by investors.

+Both GRR and NDR are typically presented on an annual basis, using a static Beginning Balance at the beginning of the year.
+For annual presentation, this number represents total Churn/Contraction for the year divided by the beginning balance of ARR at the start of the year.
+For mid-year discussion and presentation, this number represents total Churn/Contraction for the period (e.g. first half) divided by the beginning balance of ARR at the start of the year.
+It is important to note that annual churn will naturally present lower than mid-year churn, using this method, due to the fact that the numerator is changing but the denominator is not.

 ### Nerfs and Buffs